2006 in Russian football

+2006 in Russian football refers to the events of all Russian teams in association football in the year 2006.
+It was marked by CSKA Moscow's victory in the Russian Premier League.
+Russia found only limited success in international competition that year.

 National team

 Russia played two friendly matches under the caretaker coach Aleksandr Borodyuk.
 On 1 March, they lost 0–1 to Brazil in Moscow, and on 27 May drew 0–0 with Spain in Albacete.

 On 10 April Guus Hiddink announced that he will become manager of Russia team after 2006 FIFA World Cup.
 The contract was signed on 14 April.